Introduction to unittest¶

 - We can run unit tests by running a file they’re contained in or via

-. - We can run a single unit test.
+python -m unittest. - We can run a single unit test.